 This museum is within a large two-storey historic house and displays artefacts about traditional folk arts, handicrafts, fishing, weaving, and silkworm farming practices.
 The entry ticket also includes a performance of traditional Vietnamese folk dance and music.

 Address: 149 Tran Phu – Business hours: 8:00 a.m. to 5:00 p.m. daily; closed on the 10th of every month

 This small museum provides a glimpse into the lives of the ancient Sa Huynh and Champa cultures.
 In addition the museum exhibits a range of artefacts from 1000 B.C.E. to 300 A.C.E, including tools, jewellery, bowls, and weapons.

 Address: 24 Tran Phu

 Originally built in 1653, this temple honours Quan Cong, a high-profile mandarin of the Han Dynasty.
-The temple was built as a place of worship, where merchants could come and pay their respects to their ancestors, and pray for luck.
+Built as a place of worship, where merchants came and paid their respects to their ancestors, and prayed for luck.
 The temple is home to two 10-foot high statues, one representing Quan Cong and his adopted son, as well as many other detailed statues and ancient artworks.
-The building is made of multiple rooms in traditional Chinese architectural style, has been kept in amazing condition over the centuries, and looks very much it would have originally looked.
+The building, with multiple rooms in traditional Chinese architectural style, has been kept in amazing condition over the centuries.
+It looks very much it would have originally looked.